 How to get an SSL certificate

 The first step when looking to add an SSL certificate to your website is to contact your web hosting provider and ask them.
 They can provide you with a standard SSL or a more advanced certificate.
-It is highly recommended that if you operate an e-commerce website that you need an Extended Validation Certification which is currently the most advanced on the market.
+If you operate an e-commerce website, it is highly recommended that you acquire an Extended Validation Certification, which is currently the most advanced certification available in the market.

 This is the highest form SSL Certificate available as of 2021 and includes all levels of SSL:

 In order to get an EV SSL certificate, the owner of a website passes a complete standardised identity verification process.
 The website needs to adhere to a set of policies ratified by the CA/Browser Forum, thus demonstrating it has the rights to use the domain and that is a legal business.

 Displaying this type of SSL certification increases visitors’ trust that your company is the actual operator of the website.
 They will be more confident about financial transactions and communication.